-Please be aware that as of summer 2021, the College’s ZipCar program is temporarily paused, due to the impact of the recent vehicle and microchip shortage on ZipCar’s vehicle supply.
-We expect the program to reopen in late spring of 2022.
+Please be aware that the College’s ZipCar program is temporarily paused, due to the impact of the recent microchip shortage on ZipCar’s vehicle supply.
+We expect the program to reopen very soon!

-The College maintains two electric vehicle charging stations behind the Title IX and Auxiliary Services houses on Fieldhouse Lane.
+Electric Vehicle Stations.
+The College maintains two electric vehicle charging stations behind the Title IX and Campus Services houses on Fieldhouse Lane.
 The College has plans to install more EV stations in the coming months.